baudoliver7/jdbc-toolset/README.md

 ### `LockedConnection`

-Sometimes, we don't want some pieces of code to close your connection after use.
+Sometimes, you don't want some pieces of code to close your connection after use.
 So, to prevent them to close your connection, you can decorate it with `LockedConnection` before give them like this: